forman/extendit/README.md

 ## Contributing

 ExtendIt.js welcomes contributions of any form!
-Please refer to the dedicated document on
+Please refer to a dedicated document on
 [how to contribute](https://github.com/forman/extendit/blob/main/CONTRIBUTING.md).

 # Acknowledgements